13 Persuasive Techniques To Hack Into Your Customers’ Minds and Make Them Buy From You

 Everything from the UX of your site to your product design should be simple.
 If you need to add a button on your site, make it look like a button, and nothing else.

 Remember incongruity – the element of standing out?
 In an effort to stand out, a lot of people screw up on simplicity.
 Incongruity shouldn’t conflict with simplicity – in fact; it should only enhance it and make it spicier.

 Key takeaway: Simplicity should be everywhere – whether it’s your marketing copy, web design, or even the product you’ve created.
 The simple, the better.

 Check out this post on the feature checklist of eCommerce sites to make sure you have a simple and intuitive online store.

-Confidence – Gain Your Customer’s Confidence by Being Confident
+Persuasive Techniques #9: Gain Your Customer’s Confidence by Pricing Appropriately

 Persuasion is about winning people’s trust and confidence in you.
 And nothing inspires confidence more than raw confidence itself.